SaumickPradhan/Gamified-Canvas-ACan/README.md

-### NEHANG PATEL

-(Interview-1: Aerospace Engineering major first-year student at UC Davis)
+Interview-3: Aerospace Engineering major first-year student at UC Davis

 #### How do you access your assignments and plan to complete them in time?
 I access my assignments on Canvas by logging into my account and navigating to the specific course where the assignment is located.
 Usually, the assignments are listed in a dedicated section or under a specific tab.
 To plan for completing them on time, I usually create a digital calendar on Google, which my university uses predominantly, to keep track of assignment due dates and prioritize them accordingly.
 The Canvas calendar is useful for this as well!